notoon/docs/docs/w20/manual/index.md

 * A permission model which enables to reflect backend security,
 * Extensive culture support.

-No graphical framework is provided in this fragment so it can serve as a base to build your own or to implement a completely custom UI solution in a specific application.
-You may reserve this possibility for very specific purposes though, since W20 provide a complete UI solution based on Bootstrap in the W20 UI fragment.
+No graphical CSS framework is provided in the core fragment to let you free of this choice.
+However, you can simply add an appropriate fragment of w20 to start using framework such as [Twitter Bootstrap](http://getbootstrap.com/) or [Angular Material](https://material.angularjs.org/latest/).

+The rest of this manual will focus mainly on the core fragment.
+Additional fragments documentation can be found in the corresponding section of the documentation.

 # Application loading